St. Louis Stock Exchange: Proposed merger

-On June 29, president of St. Louis exchange John A. Isaacs Jr. declared in letter to exchang members and all St. Louis banks that the merger was "the only practicable means of providing a strong market for midwest companies," and a necessity.
+On June 29, president of St. Louis exchange John A. Isaacs Jr. declared in letter to exchange members and all St. Louis banks that the merger was "the only practicable means of providing a strong market for midwest companies," and a necessity.
 He noted that business in the exchange had been drying up, with much of the business moving east.

 More protests were lodged in early July 1949, by four brokers in the firm: Paul Brown & Co, A. G. Edwards & Sons, Edward D. Jones & Co. and I. M. Simon & Co.
 They said they "deny the right of any majority of the members of the exchange here to dissolve."
 On July 14, 1949, the governing committee of the St. Louis Stock Exchange signed a formal contract to join the new Midwest exchange, overruling the four members firm who had recently voiced opposition.
 The official merger between the five midwest exchanges was set for September 15, 1949.

 On June 29, 1949, St. Louis exchange president John A. Isaacs Jr. promoted the merger in a letter, and stated that recent lows in trading were "not limited to St. Louis.
 The trend has been shared by other regional exchanges.
 After meeting (on the subject of a merger), it was concluded the only way to save an active exchange market for midwestern securities was to concentrate the trading on one large exchange."